A31Nesta/Penumbra/README.md

 # Penumbra

-Simple Renderer built for Selengine.
+Simple Renderer built for Selengine, a custom 3D game engine.
 It features a strange and simplistic lighting model based on textures created specifically for the game being developed in Selengine.
 Cross-platform but primarily tested and developed on Linux.